-An Associate Professor with Permanent Tenure may be reviewed for promotion at least once every five years.
-The individual may waive the review for promotion since there is no requirement to go up for Professor.
-Note that waiving the promotion review does not waive the Tenured Faculty Performance Review requirement.
-If a review of a tenured faculty member for promotion to Professor is conducted at the time at which a Tenured Faculty Performance Review is mandated, review for promotion fulfills the Tenured Faculty Performance Review requirement.
+An Associate Professor with Permanent Tenure must be reviewed for Post-Tenure Review every five years.
+If a review of a tenured faculty member for promotion to Professor is conducted at the time at which a Post-Tenure Review is mandated, review for promotion fulfills the Post-Tenure Review

 An Associate Professor with Permanent Tenure need not wait for a 5-year period in order to be reviewed for promotion to Professor.
-For example, it is possible to be reviewed on the regular Tenured Faculty Performance Review cycle and then based on feedback, be reviewed for promotion to Professor the following year.
+For example, it is possible to be reviewed on the regular Post-Tenure Review cycle and then based on feedback, be reviewed for promotion to Professor the following year.
 It is also possible to be reviewed for promotion to Professor prior to the conclusion of the initial 5-year period following promotion to Associate Professor with Permanent Tenure.
-Individuals seeking to "go up early" for promotion to Professor are encouraged to discuss policies, procedures, and promotion expectations with their Unit head prior to submitting materials.
+Individuals seeking "early" review for promotion to Professor are encouraged to discuss policies, procedures, and promotion expectations with their Unit Head..
 Both the Unit Head and the Dean must also agree that an early review is appropriate prior to submitting materials.